NYFA Institutional Tuition Assistance

 Merit Based Tuition Award

 The New York Film Academy’s Merit Based Tuition Award provides financial assistance to qualified candidates of the college’s Bachelor of Arts and Bachelor of Fine Arts Programs.
 Recipients must demonstrate a history of academic achievement in addition to leadership, community service and a commitment to the arts.
 Applicants are evaluated based upon information provided in the admissions process including high school GPA and documentation of leadership roles, awards, community service or arts involvement.
-Domestic and international applicants to our 1 and 2 Year Certificate programs, AFA, BA, BFA, MA and MFA programs may apply for this scholarship.
+Domestic and International applicants to our BFA and BA programs may apply for this scholarship.

 Diversity, Equity, and Inclusion Bridge Grant